Virtual Dementia Tour Bus!

 The Virtual Dementia Tour is the only scientifically proven method of giving a person an experience of what dementia might be like.
 This outstanding professional tool that offers unique and essential perspectives for our Bluebird Care staff.

-Before entering the bus, the team of Bluebirds went through a 20 minute induction, preparing them for the experience on the virtual dementia bus.
+Before entering the bus, the team of Bluebirds went through an induction in our head office meeting room, preparing them for the experience on the virtual dementia bus.

 Maryann our Live-in Care Manager said;